patevs/old_blog/_posts/2017-12-03-rubix-cube.md

 ---
 layout: post
-title: Guide to Solving the 3x3 Rubik's Cube
+title: Guide to Solving the 3x3
+subtitle: Rubik's Cube
 ---

 <div style="border-bottom:1px solid black">
 <p>
-Rubik's Cube is a 3-D combination puzzle invented in 1974 by Ernő Rubik.
+The Rubik's Cube is a 3-D combination puzzle invented in 1974 by Ernő Rubik.
 Originally called the Magic Cube, the puzzle was licensed by Rubik to be sold by Ideal Toy Corp. in 1980, and won the German Game of the Year special award for Best Puzzle that year.
 As of January 2009, 350 million cubes had been sold worldwide making it the world's top-selling puzzle game.
 </p>
 <p style="text-align:center"> More information: <a href="http://simplyadvanced.net/blog/cheat-sheet-for-windows-command-prompt/">here</a></p>
 </div>